jacobjmarks/switch-stack/README.md

 # switch-stack

-My Nintendo Switch CFW stack and maintenance guide
+My Nintendo Switch CFW stack and maintenance guide.

+Disclaimer: For personal use.

 # Utilities